OK Kids 2023

 This is an event at the Great Plains Nature Center that is free to kids and families around the Wichita area.
 It helps teach them to respect the wildlife.
 They learn about nature and the wildlife that lives in it.

-The Flatland Fly Fishers volunteers to help make this a successful event every year.
-We help with the fishing and any of the other stations they need volunteers to work.
+The Flatland Fly Fishers volunteers help make this a successful event every year.
+We help with the fishing and sometimes with the other stations they need volunteers to work.

 What is O.K.
 Kids?

 There was a time when Kansas kids took the outdoors for granted.
 They just seemed to grow up outside.
 That time was spent working on the family farm, chasing frogs down by the ponds, wandering along the creeks and rivers, and scaring up rabbits along the fence rows.
 Kansas kids were no strangers to sunrises and sunsets, nor to the feel of wind, rain, or snow on their faces.
 Values learned from these times—responsibility, self-reliance, hard work and sharing—carried over into the lives they led.

 To provide multiple outdoor recreation opportunities for Kansas youth with adult partnering and mentoring to encourage outdoor recreational opportunities, and promote and provide an active lifestyle as an alternative to sedentary activities.